-In the words of Hodge and Johnson, “Profession is a vocation requiring some significant body of knowledge that is applied with a high degree of consistency in the service of some relevant segment of sociality.”
+The profession is a vocation requiring some significant body of knowledge that is applied with a high degree of consistency in the service of some relevant segment of sociality.

-A profession has the following characteristics according to the justice of Supreme Court of USA :
+A profession has the following characteristics according to the justice of the Supreme Court of USA :

-- management as a profession is pursued largely for other and not merely for one’s self.
+- management as a profession is pursued largely for others and not merely for one’s self.

-- management as a profession should have formalized method of acquiring training and experience.
+- management as a profession should have a formalized method of acquiring training and experience.

 - There should be rigid rules and Standards of qualification for the entrance of newcomers into the profession.

-The consensus among the management thinkers and practitioners is the management is an emerging profession.
+The consensus among the management thinkers and practitioners in management is an emerging profession.